5 Signs Your Car's Suspension is Damaged

 The Bottom Line on a Bad Suspension

 It’s not safe to drive with a bad suspension, and pushing your luck by continuing to drive with a bad suspension will cause a lot more damage to your car.
-You can expect to pay between $200-$5,000 on replacing your suspension.
+You can expect to pay between $200-$5,000 to replace your suspension.
 If your car is already valued at $5,000 or less, a damaged suspension likely means the end of an era.